Learning by Confusion: The Phase Diagram of the Holstein Model: Results

 Figure \ref{fig:L12_accuracies_lambdaD0.25} further explores the dependence of the LBC results on the number of training electron density and phonon position data sets; $n_\text{s}=20$ having five times the number of snapshots as $n_\text{s}=100$.
 Although the shape of the ${\cal W}$ away from the interior maximum varies, we observe that the location of $\beta_c$ is the same.

 Next, we use the electronic density snapshots to perform similar LBC analyses at other values of $\lambda_D$, ranging from 0.250 to 0.925.
 The results are shown in Fig.~\ref{fig:electron_density_acc_lambdaDs} of the Appendix.
 The critical temperatures we obtain from them paint a complete picture of the CDW phase diagram of the half-filled Holstein model in the space of $\lambda_D$ and temperature, which we show in Fig.~\ref{fig:phase_diagram}.
 In that figure, circles with red error bars indicate the value of the critical temperature $T_c=1/\beta_c$ for the transition from a disordered state at high temperatures, characterized by $S(\pi, \pi) \sim \mathcal{O}(1)$, to the CDW phase at low temperatures, exhibiting higher values of $S(\pi, \pi)\sim \mathcal{O}(L^2)$.
+We note that the critical temperatures obtained from the two sweeps in $\beta$ at $\lambda_D=0.250$ and $\lambda_D=0.325$ agree with the ones extracted from the finite-size scaling analysis shown in Fig.~\ref{fig:snapshots+DenDen}.
+Additionally, Fig. \ref{fig:phase_diagram} demonstrates the close alignment of the critical temperatures identified for the CDW transition in the range $0.250 \le \lambda_D \lesssim 0.600$ with prior studies \cite{weber2018, feng2020}.

 There is an anomalous data point in Fig.~\ref{fig:phase_diagram} at $\lambda_D=0.775$ for which $T_c$ is evidently over-estimated.
 We include it to illustrate limitations of our current understanding of error estimation in the LBC method.
 Critical temperatures extracted from the structure factor, as in Fig.~\ref{fig:snapshots+DenDen}, can also sometimes lie substantially off the expected phase boundary.
 However, there are typically indications in the raw data, e.g.~large error bars in the vicinity of the crossing, which signal the extracted data point might be unreliable.
 As can be seen in the $\lambda_D=0.775$ panel of Fig.~\ref{fig:electron_density_acc_lambdaDs}, the `warning sign' appears as a shoulder to the main middle peak in the shape of the ${\cal W}$, leading to a bump around $\beta=5.8$, presumably marking the actual $T_c\sim0.17$.
 Based on the trends we have seen in the $\lambda_D$ sweeps (see Fig.~~\ref{fig:L8_accuracies_cross-over} below), we attribute the unexpected extra peak in this diagram to finite size effects.